czhang271828/Blog/my-blog/source/_posts/Dimer coverings on the tessellation.md

 $$
 \det K=\sum_{\sigma\in S_N}\mathrm{sgn}(\sigma)\prod_{i=1}^N k_{i,\sigma(i)},
 $$
-where $E'$ runs over all possible dimer configuartion.
+where $E'$ runs over all possible dimer configuration.

 Under the given direction, we claim that for each dimer configuration $E'_1=\{W_i,B_{\sigma_1(i)}\}_{i=1}^N$ and $E'_2=\{W_i,B_{\sigma_2(i)}\}_{i=1}^N$, we have
 $$